uga-rosa/estrela.lua/README.md

 Anonymous functions are available, but they are often too exaggerated to write very simple processes (like `function(x) return x * 2 end`).
 As an alternative, strings can be used in callback functions.

+All indices accept negative numbers, and both are included when indicating a range.
+-1 means the last element of an array.
+Generally corrected to `i + #self - 1`.
+After it, any indexes that are still out of the array range will be clamped within a range of values between `1` and `#self`.

 # Examples

 ```lua